Effective Date: 2/2/2022

-- Request access to and receive information about the Personal Information we maintain about you, to update and correct inaccuracies in your Personal Information, to restrict or to object to the processing of your Personal Information, to have the information anonymized or deleted, as appropriate, or to exercise your right to data portability to easily transfer your Personal Information to another company.
-In addition, you may also have the right to lodge a complaint with a supervisory authority, including in your country of residence, place of work or where an incident took place.
+- Request access to and receive information about the Personal Information we maintain about you, to update and correct inaccuracies in your Personal Information, to restrict or to object to the processing of your Personal Information, to have the information anonymized, destroyed or deleted, as appropriate, or to exercise your right to data portability to easily transfer your Personal Information to another company.
+In addition, you may also have the right to lodge a complaint with the relevant supervisory authority or regulator, including in your country of residence, place of work or where an incident took place.

 - Withdraw any consent you previously provided to us regarding the processing of your Personal Information, at any time and free of charge.
 We will apply your preferences going forward and this will not affect the lawfulness of the processing before your consent withdrawal.

 For information on the number of privacy requests Mastercard processed pursuant to the California Consumer Privacy Act and other privacy laws globally, please review the “MyData Report” section of the “My Data Center” portal.

 You may opt out from certain processing of your Personal Information, e.g., via our opt-out webpage.

 Note that this list may not be exhaustive, which means that you may have additional rights in accordance with your local laws.
 In addition, the above rights may be limited in some circumstances by local law requirements.

 To update your preferences, ask us to remove your information from our mailing lists or submit a request to exercise your rights under applicable law, contact us as specified in the "How To Contact Us" section below.

 We have developed Mastercard’s “My Data Center” portal to facilitate the exercise of your rights.
 You, or a party authorized to act on your behalf, can exercise your rights on Mastercard’s “My Data Center” portal or by submitting a request as described in the “How To Contact Us" section below.